Cedar (Year 1)

 Here is all of the other areas of the curriculum that we will be exploring this term…

-DT – Stable structures.
-Wheels and axles.
+DT – Cooking and nutrition.

-RE – Christianity.
+RE – Hinduism and Judaism.

 Learning to read and developing a love of reading